DatasiteLabs/docker-cicd-python/README.md

 ### Updates

 Update the root [nx.json](./nx.json).
-Make sure to update the version to match the output from the base [Dockerfile](./Dockerfile) and have a compatible version string. i.e. `docker run -it python:3.11-slim-bookworm python --version` will output 3.11.8 today.
+Make sure to update the version to match the output from the base [Dockerfile](./Dockerfile) and have a compatible version string. i.e. `docker run -it python:3.12-slim-bookworm python --version` will output 3.12.8 today.

-The script will execute something like the following base steps based on https://betterprogramming.pub/poetry-python-nx-monorepo-5750d8627024.
+The [script](./generate-test-nx.sh) will execute something like the following base steps based on https://betterprogramming.pub/poetry-python-nx-monorepo-5750d8627024.
 If there are changes update the script.
 Use the script vs. manual setup, this is just documentation.

 ```
 npx create-nx-workspace test-nx --preset=npm --nxCloud=skip
 cp ./Dockerfile.test-nx ./test-nx/Dockerfile
+cp ./test-app/poetry.toml ./test-nx/poetry.toml

 cd test-nx
 npm install @nxlv/python --save-dev